Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Snake to spike transition in two examples

 \subsection{An urban Crime-Wave model}

-In 2008 Short {\em et al} \cite{shortcrime} derived a system of partial differential equations (PDEs) for crime density within an urban area, based on mean-field approximation to a stochastic agent based model.
+In 2008 Short {\em et al} \cite{shortcrime} derived a system of PDEs for crime density within an urban area, based on mean-field approximation to a stochastic agent-based model.
 The model was able to replicate the behaviors observed in real crime data, in particular that crime seems to be concentrated in localized areas (hot-spots).
-In a more recent work, Lloyd and O'Farrell \cite{crimelloyd} studied the model in both one and two spatial dimensions in an attempt to understand the origin of such localization.
-Here we just focus on the 1D model, which can be written in the form
+Subsequently, Lloyd and O'Farrell \cite{crimelloyd} studied the same model in both one and two spatial dimensions in an attempt to understand the origin of such localization.
+Here we just focus on the one-dimensional model, which can be written in the form

 Here $A$ represent the \emph{attractiveness} of an area to burglars and $\rho$ the density of criminals.
 This system possesses three dimensionless parameters, $\beta$, $\mu$ and $\eta^2$, which, for the sake of clear distinction between parameters and state variables, we have renamed from the notation used in \cite{crimelloyd}.
+System \eqref{eq:crime_wave} has a homogeneous equilibrium given by